otrv4/otrv4/otrv4.md

     a Data Message would start with `?OTR:AAQD` and end with `.`.
   * Assign an identifier, which will be used specifically for this fragmented data message.
 This is done in order to not confuse these fragments with other data message's fragments.
-The identifier is a randomly generated 8-byte value.
+The identifier is a unique randomly generated 8-byte value that must be unique for the time the data message is fragmentented.
   * Break it up into sufficiently small pieces.
 Let this number of pieces be `total`, and the pieces be `piece[1],piece[2],...,piece[total]`.
   * Transmit `total` OTRv4 fragmented messages with the following (printf-like)